ResonantHbbHgg/bbggTools/README.md

 ```
 ./prepareCrabJobs.py -C <Campaign> -U 5 -L 25 -s <signal json> -V <flashggVersion> -p ${CMSSW_BASE}/src/flashgg/MicroAOD/test/microAODstd.py --outputPath /store/group/phys_higgs/resonant_HH/RunII/MicroAOD
 ```
+Try to use a Campaign name that is different from the standard FLASHgg campaigns, so that a different catalog is created (below).
 For more information on these commands, see flashgg/MetaData.

 To submit everything, do:
 ```